 Our students and staff were very pleased with the anti-bullying assembly delivered by Mr. David Manley.
 The program Helping Drew was very focused and delivered in such a remarkable way that our students were completely captivated with its delivery.
 Our kindergarten through 2nd grade students were excited and fully engaged in the program.
 It was a great learning experience for our students.

 On your mark, get set, read!
 That’s what Mr. I., The Library Guy does to help his friend Terrence the Tortoise as he prepares for another race with Henry the Hare.
-Based on Aesop’s famous fable, “The Tortoise and the Hare”, a cast of colorful, fun puppet friends find different solutions, inspired through books, to help us all prepare for a race EVERYONE can win–becoming our HEALTHIEST SELF!
+Inspired by Aesop’s famous fable, “The Tortoise and the Hare”, a cast of colorful, fun puppet friends find different solutions, with help from books, to prepare us all for a race EVERYONE can win–becoming our HEALTHIEST SELF!
 Through interactive songs and movement, The Library Guy and his friends will keep the entire audience happy, healthy and engaged!

 Melvin the monster is another year older but still not old enough for his license to scream.
 His birthday wish changes that and the Division for Monster Screams grants his wish on the condition of passing his test.
 Learning this new information can be difficult for Melvin and he sets off on a quest to learn with his friend Red the Rat by his side.
 Populated by a cast of friendly, colorful monster characters and original songs from a Green Day-style rocker, to classical, jazz, pop, and Broadway standards, makes this a journey never to forget.
 Self-reflection on how one learns best is an invaluable and life-long tool.
 As the audience watches Melvin's journey, learning with the help of a friend, they will internalize the importance of their own self driven quest for knowledge.
 Audiences will identify with the various learning styles and gain confidence to tap into their own "monster intelligence."
 This is a Broadway-style musical for the entire family.
 Monster Intelligence was made possible, in part, with funds from Orange County Tourism and the County of Orange, NY.